Aaron98990/ways-of-the-game/misconduct.md

 >  An injured player may not be treated on the field of play and may only re-enter after play has restarted; if the ball is in play, re-entry must be from the touchline but if the ball is out of play, it may be from any boundary line. _Law 5.2_

-For fixing eqiptmeng the Laws says the following:
+For fixing equipment the Laws says the following:
 > A player who leaves the field of play to correct or change equipment must:
 >	•	have the equipment checked by a match official before being allowed to re-enter
 >	•	only re-enter with the referee’s permission (which may be given during play) _Law 3_